• Skip to primary navigation

 All Time Top Trainers & Jockeys

 Over the last decade or so it’s been Willie Mullins that has been the trainer to beat at Cheltenham.
-Since 2011, Mullins has won the top trainer award nine times.
-In 2022 his ten wins brought his total number of victories to 88, extending his lead over British trainer Nicky Henderson as the festival’s winning most trainer.
+Since 2011, Mullins has won the top trainer award twelve times.
+In 2025, his ten wins brought his total number of victories to 113, extending his lead over British trainer Nicky Henderson as the festival’s winning most trainer.

-Chart Showing the Top Ten Cheltenham Festival Trainers Between 1911 and 2022
+Chart Showing the Top Cheltenham Festival Winning Trainers Between 1911 and 2025

 The now retired Ruby Walsh is still the most successful jockey at the festival by some distance with a total of 59 wins.
-Second is fellow Irishman Barry Geraghty on 43, followed by the legendary Sir Anthony McCoy with 31.
+Second is fellow Irishman Barry Geraghty on 43.
+Hot on their heels is Paul Townend, who moved up to third place on 34, after his six wins in 2024, now totalling 38.
+They are followed in fourth place by the legendary Sir Anthony McCoy with 31.

-Chart Showing the Top Ten Cheltenham Festival Jockeys Between 1911 and 2022
+Chart Showing the Top Cheltenham Festival Winning Jockeys Between 1945 and 2025

 History of the Cheltenham Festival